Chickenpowerrr/AutoLoader/README.md

 It will invoke their constructor and cache the instance for you to use it later on.
 By doing this you'll save yourself some work and you'll see that you might see yourself making less mistakes when for example registering an EventListener.
 Please keep in mind that this process is also a lot heavier than when you're doing the normal way.
+Made by Chickenpowerrr.

 ## Getting started
 These instructions will get you a copy of the project up and running on your local machine for development